aismann/Lost-Labyrinth-Portals/README.md

 The game is currently in an Alpha stage.
 The game will be available for Windows, Linux and Mac OS.

+### Compiling
+To compile/run, just use the PureBasic IDE, that's very fast and also simple for programs like this ;)

 ### History:
 'Lost Labyrinth Portals' 3.0